Slymaster/defi-alyra/README.md

 ## MasterChef SushiSwap fork

-* Creation of an ERC20 mintable SRSushi that can be minted only by the MasterChef contract and the stacking contract.
+* Creation of an ERC20 mintable SRSushi that can be minted only by the MasterChef contract and the staking contract.
 * [*`MasterChef contract fork`*](https://github.com/sushiswap/sushiswap/blob/canary/contracts/MasterChef.sol)

 ### 📜 Script